Sweden Southern Sweden

 On our first evening in Helsingborg, we had a delightful Vietnamese dinner at Chay Vegan.

-Everything tasted excellent and the atmosphere was super cosy.
+Everything tasted excellent, and the atmosphere was super cosy.

 Plant-based Vietnamese dinner at Chay Vegan